arnicas/interactive-vis-course/README.md

 # Interactive Data Vis Course Repo

-Repo for U of Miami course on interactive vis by Lynn Cherny, fall and spring 2015.
+Repo for U of Miami School of Communication course on interactive data visualization for the web by Lynn Cherny (fall 2015 and spring 2016).

     Office Hours: Wolfson 1020A, M & Th 1-3 or by appt.
     Emails for homework: arnicas@gmail.com

 ## What the Course Covers

-### 1. Interactive data vis: Design Principles, Techniques, Best-Practices...
+### 1. Interactive Data Vis: Design Principles, Techniques, Best-Practices...

+Originally intended as having a journalistic focus, the course contents will expand a little more in spring 2016 to address broader topics in visualization.
+(Those additions are in progress.)

-* [Week1](Week1): Intro to Tools and the Course, Setup, CSVs Coping
+* [Week1](Week1): Intro to Tools and the Course, Setup, CSVs
 * [Week2](Week2): Loading CSV Data, Highcharts
 * [Week3](Week3): Selections/Binding and Tables in D3 & JQuery
 * [Week4](Week4): More tables, SVG and D3 bar charts